 Ptosis means drooping or sagging of the breast.
 There are two types of ptosis, and they can co-exist in the same breast.
 The treatment for each type, however, is very different.
 Women with no (true) ptosis (drooping of the nipple) or pseudoptosis ("false ptosis" or bottoming out of the breast tissue with loss of superior fullness and a drooping bottom contour to the breast), are candidates for either above the muscle (subglandular) or below the muscle (subpectoral) placement of the implant, assuming that they have good quality tissue to drape over the implant.

 Women with pseudoptosis present a more challenging problem.
 Pseudoptosis is more common in women who have been pregnant, and often more pronounced in women who have breastfed their children.
 In pseudoptosis, the nipple may or may not be at appropriate height (at or above the level of the lower breast crease or inframammary fold).
 The loss of superior fullness of the breast with shifting of the glandular and fat tissue of the breast to the lower portion of the breast (drooping of the lower portion of the breast as manifested by a longer distance from the crease below the breast to the nipple) is more problematic if one wishes to place the implant below the muscle.
-In this case, implant placement below the muscle would result in a “snoopy-dog deformity”.
-The muscle with the underlying implant will project forward; however, the glandular breast tissue will “fall” off the front of the implant (“waterfall deformity”), leading to the appearance of a nice breast mound with a sagging wad of breast tissue at the bottom.
-It is in these cases that surgeons usually elect to place the implants above the muscle (subglandular).
+In this case, implant placement below the muscle would result in a "snoopy-dog deformity".
+The muscle with the underlying implant will project forward; however, the glandular breast tissue will "fall" off the front of the implant ("waterfall deformity"), leading to the appearance of a nice breast mound with a sagging wad of breast tissue at the bottom.
+It is in these cases that surgeons usually elect to place the implants above the muscle.
 This better fills out the lower breast tissue, and lets the implant descend a little more within the breast envelope to yield a more natural look.
-However, all the disadvantages of a subglandular augmentation exist.
-Furthermore, in these cases, the envelope size of the breast (the potential space for the implant) tends to be larger, and requires a larger implant to fill the breast out.
+In cases where the breast is very stretched out, the envelope size of the breast (the potential space for the implant) tends to be larger, and requires a larger implant to fill the breast out.
 While that may make a lot of women happy at least initially, a larger, heavier implant supported by a stretched out, poor quality soft tissue envelope will often times lead to over-stretching of the breast and further descent of the implant.
+In these cases a simultaneous breast lift to reduce the size of the skin envelope of the breast and lift the nipple may be prudent.

 How does a Dual-plane technique fit in?